 The hiring department may establish a search committee to review the applications, with consideration of diversity in terms of both gender and ethnicity.
 The search committee is responsible for defining the selection criteria to be used to evaluate each candidate’s qualifications and identify those candidates who will be asked to interview.
 Selection criteria are defined by the job description.
-The search committee will provide the ranking and screening tool to the HR Director for review prior to screening applications.
+The search committee will provide the ranking and screening tool to the HR Specialist for review prior to screening applications.

 In order to provide equal opportunity to applicants, the interviewing procedure must be standardized.
 A standard list of questions that all interviewees will be asked should be prepared and approved by the HR Director prior to the interview process.
 See Appendix A for Guidelines for Interviewing.
 (References)

 All paperwork related to the search process should be forwarded to the HR Specialist at the conclusion of the search process.

 If an applicant contacts the hiring department directly and has not been routed through the Human Resources Department, the applicant is to be directed to the Human Resources Department to complete application online.

 All hire-in rates above the minimum of the pay range must be approved by the HR Director.
 When the hiring supervisor makes an offer of employment, he/she should contact the HR Director via e-mail confirming that an offer of employment has been made.
 The email should include the name of the new employee, rate of pay, and start date.